dbuenzli/webglue/README.md

 ## Getting started

-The webglue command line tool and formats are largely self-documented in the built-in help system (this information is also available as man pages).
+The webglue command line tool and formats are largely self-documented in the built-in help system.
 Type :

-> webglue
+    webglue

-To get help pointers.
+to get help pointers.

-The share directory

-The doc/ directory has the documentation of the API.
-This is installed in the share directory.

-The support/ directory has a few lines you can add to your .emacs to edit map files and an ocamlbuild plugin that handles the incremental construction of a website with ocamlbuild and webglue.
-This is installed in the shared directory.

-The share directory of the distribution contains an emacs mode to edit map files and an ocamlbuild plugin for that handles the incremental construction of a website with ocamlbuild and webglue.
+The `share` directory of the distribution contains an emacs mode to edit map files and an ocamlbuild plugin for that handles the incremental construction of a website with ocamlbuild and webglue.
+The `doc` directory has the documentation of the API to define new map formats.

 ## Bugs and ideas

 The following could be implemented in future versions of webglue.
-Comments and suggestion are welcome, send them to <%%EMAIL%%>.
+Comments and suggestion are welcome.

 * All UTF-8 output should be normalized for the web (i.e. NFC). http://www.w3.org/TR/charmod-norm/